 Sewer Line Issues

-If your home is on a sewer line, you the homeowner also own the line between your home and the street, and this line often causes issues in older homes.
+If your home is on a sewer line, the homeowner also owns the line between your home and the street.
+It’s in this area of the plumbing line that often causes issues in older homes.
 Roots can bind these lines and crush them inward.
-In addition, sewer lines can be crushed by grease, diapers, and tennis balls.
-Depending on the materials that make up your sewer line, it may be more prone to crushing or intrusion by roots.
-Cast-iron pipes as well as clay ones are particularly susceptible to this type of intrusion.
+Older sewer lines were made of clay, which will degrade over time.